 Context

-Premature newborns are at higher risk of short, medium- and long-term complications than term newborns.
+Premature newborns are at higher risk of short, medium, and long-term complications than term newborns.
 They may have post-discharge problems that require specific knowledge, effective discharge planning, home-based follow-up, and parental involvement at home.
 Facilitating this transition is therefore essential to discharge success.

 Description & objective

-This training aims to improve your theoretical knowledge on facilitating the transition of premature newborns between the hospital and the home, as well as their follow-up at home, according to the latest recommendations of the Canadian Pediatric Society (CPS), the American Academy of Pediatric (AAP) and, of course, Developmental Care Guidelines (NANN).
+This training aims to improve your theoretical knowledge on facilitating the transition of premature newborns between the hospital and the home, as well as their follow-up at home, according to the latest recommendations of the Canadian Pediatric Society (CPS), the American Academy of Pediatric (AAP) and, of course, Developmental Neuroprotective Trauma-Informed Care Guidelines (NANN).

 Specific learning objectives